In the hostel, I heard that there was no bus to Garzê aka Ganzi. After discussing, Alex chose to go to Litang instead.

 I was wrong again to think that going down was easier.
-The shoes hurt my big toes too much that I felt nothing at my feet on the latter half of the journey.
+The damn shoes hurt my big toes too much that I felt nothing at my feet on the latter half of the journey.
 Somewhere along the line, I couldn’t stand no more and decided to walk barefoot despite Alex’s objection.
 What a relief!
-One hour of walking barefoot was a lot of ease to me.
+One hour of walking barefoot was a lot easier to me.

 I intended to take the cable car in the afternoon, but because of my slow speed, we finished the hike too late, so I decided to delay the cable car visit until next morning.